Natedeploys/docker-python-sandbox/README.md

 http://localhost:8080

-4. Use the token at the end of the url provided at the command line to log in to jupyter

 ## Troubleshooting

 - If you are using linux, you might be required to use sudo before the step 2 command